chipzm/IBM-Data-Science/README.md

 # IBM-Data-Science
-IBM Data Science Professional Certificate
+This repository contains all the projects I have done in regards to IBM Data Science Professional Certificate.